 - Free Wheel: All six wheels when Mike finally crashes the car, five of them bouncing, the last gently rolling.

 - Get Out!: Mike orders this to Sulley after the latter accidentally breaks his car's mirror.

-- Hammerspace: Mike's car, considering Sully could lower the passenger seat to the point only his head is visible.
+- Hammerspace: Mike's car, considering Sulley could lower the passenger seat to the point only his head is visible.

 - Jump Scare: A rare comical example.
-As Sully plays with the adjustable seat Mike looks angry for a while until he suddenly shouts "WILL YOU CUT IT OUT?!"
+As Sulley plays with the adjustable seat Mike looks angry for a while until he suddenly shouts "WILL YOU CUT IT OUT?!"

-- Offscreen Crash: Mike orders Sully to get out of the car.
-The camera stays focused on Sully while Mike begins to drive away, but immediately loses control.
+- Offscreen Crash: Mike orders Sulley to get out of the car.
+The camera stays focused on Sulley while Mike begins to drive away, but immediately loses control.
 A large crash is heard, followed by six hubcaps (six-wheel drive) and Sulley catching Mike as if he was a shooting star.

 - "Shaggy Dog" Story: "I miss my old car."

 - "Don't!
 Touch!
 Anything!
 I'll do it."
 One button sends the car into chaos until he eventually stops it by pulling the key out of the ignition.

 - Sulley tries to readjust the car's mirror after it was earlier knocked by his head.
 He ends up accidentally breaking it off.